 XL’s conviction is that missionaries must be trained in substantial biblical and theological knowledge before they leave the local church, and that includes our belief that both men and women who are going to the field must be equally trained.
 While we firmly believe that only men are to be pastors and elders, we recognize the unique situation of single women and wives on the field, who will often be the only ones available to teach the indigenous women.
 In order to plant healthy churches, all missionaries, men and women, must be theologically sound and able to both teach sound doctrine and refute false doctrine.

 XL Ministries internships don’t start by going away to a campus or signing up for an internet course.
 Getting started begins in your home church and the internship is conducted at your home church.
 The church’s pastors and/or elders become mentors for people from within the church they serve.
-Thus, the first step is for the local church leadership to apply with XL Ministries to offer the XL internship.

 Approval for a church to offer the XL Ministries internship begins with a short conversation between XL and the local church leadership.
 Click the application button to request to speak with XL Ministries leadership.
 From there you will be guided through the application process.